caltechlibrary/dibs/README.md

 Requirements
 -----------

 DIBS is written in Python 3 and depends on additional software to work.
 The [installation instructions](#installation) below describe how to install all of the dependencies.
 In summary, in addition to a number of Python packages, DIBS also needs: the [Universal Viewer](http://universalviewer.io), used to display content; [Node](https://nodejs.dev) modules used by the Universal Viewer; and [SQLite3](https://www.sqlite.org/), used as the main database for DIBS data.
+Finally, authentication is assumed to be handled by a single-signon system (in Caltech's case,  [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture)) that is external to DIBS.

 Installation